CodePushGo/website/src/content/blog/en/capacitor-ota-updates-app-store-approval-guide.md

 This method ensures updates are seamless and allows developers to monitor performance effectively.

-### Tools for Compliance with Capgo
+### Tools for Compliance with CodePushGo

-Capgo's tools are designed to meet security and compliance needs:
+CodePushGo's tools are designed to meet security and compliance needs:

 -   **Rollout Management**: Developers can release updates to small user groups - starting as low as 1% - to test changes before a broader rollout.

 -   **Automatic Safeguards**: Built-in health checks confirm the integrity of updates before installation.
 If any issues arise, the system automatically rolls back to the last stable version, keeping the app functional and avoiding app store rejections [\[1\]](https://github.com/Cap-go/capacitor-updater).

-### How to Set Up Capgo
+### How to Set Up CodePushGo

-Follow these three simple steps to get started with Capgo:
+Follow these three simple steps to get started with CodePushGo:

 1.  **Initial Setup**